CommonWalrus/TechnicalWritingPortfolio/README.md

 How To Play Magic

 - This is a longer form document I wrote to explain something complicated I am an expert in.
 I attempted to create something in the mold of a starter booklet, that helps you to learn the game alongside a preconstucted deck.
 It is intended for new and inexperianced players, helping to build a foundation of how the game is played.
+Its currently being iterated based on feedback from people who do not play to ensure concepts are clear.